October 24th 2019

 Extra general meeting

-An Extra General Meeting is proposed to resolve to, among other things, authorize the Board of Directors to decide on a rights issue.
+An Extra General Meeting is proposed to resolve to, among other things, authorise the Board of Directors to decide on a rights issue.
 The Extra General Meeting will be held on 26 November 2019 and the notice will be announced through a separate press release.

 Subscription undertakings, guarantee commitments and voting commitments

-Provided that the Extra General Meeting resolves to authorize the Board of Directors and that the Board of Directors resolves to carry out the Rights Issue, certain of the Company’s major shareholders, including Kent Janér (through Blue Marlin AB), Back in Black Capital Ltd and Byggmästare Anders J Ahlström Holding AB, as well as members of the board and management, including Bo Dankis (through companies), Bertil Villard, Pär Nuder (through companies), Jonas Eklind and Kennet Lundberg, have undertaken to subscribe for shares in the Rights Issue.
+Provided that the Extra General Meeting resolves to authorise the Board of Directors and that the Board of Directors resolves to carry out the Rights Issue, certain of the Company’s major shareholders, including Kent Janér (through Blue Marlin AB), Back in Black Capital Ltd and Byggmästare Anders J Ahlström Holding AB, as well as members of the board and management, including Bo Dankis (through companies), Bertil Villard, Pär Nuder (through companies), Jonas Eklind and Kennet Lundberg, have undertaken to subscribe for shares in the Rights Issue.
 These subscription undertakings amount to, in aggregate, approximately SEK 75 million, equivalent to 21 percent of the Rights Issue.

 In addition to the aforementioned subscription commitments, certain existing shareholders and external guarantors have provided guarantee commitments subject to customary conditions which, in aggregate, amount to approximately SEK 150 million, equivalent to approximately 43 percent of the Rights Issue.